NCSU-Libraries/bd-brewfile/README.md

 _Most_ dependencies will be installed via the Brewfile, so do that before installing Brunnhilde.
 Note you'll also need to install hfsexplorer.
 See Tessa's instructions for that.

+You can also manage packages with pip.
+See [12.3.
+Managing Packages with pip](https://docs.python.org/3/tutorial/venv.html#managing-packages-with-pip).

 ## ClamAV set up

 While clamav IS available as a Homebrew package, you'll need to do some additional work to get it running.
 This has worked for us (clamav will be installed via the Brewfile, so you may skip `brew install clamav`):